This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Have problems waiting turns or waiting in line

-- Have more energy than other children his age
+- Have more energy than other children his or her age

 - Combined type: This is the most common type of ADHD and is a combination of the other 2 types.